 In addition to developing the training for the 'Route to Regulars', we recommend that a structured training programme is developed around those on the 'Continuing Special Constable Training Scheme'.
-There is an opportunity to enhance the way that Special Constables are deployed by structuring training, allowing Special Constables on this path to develop more specialist roles, should they wish.3
+There is an opportunity to enhance the

 2 This group of Specials will still be required to apply to become regulars, they will not be automatically accepted as probationers.